 Two sharing: £2,160 or £1,940 without flights.
 Single occupancy: £2,330 or £2,110 without flights.

-Flights (Euro Traveller) with Monarch and Vueling (Airbus: 321); travel by private coach; hotel accommodation as described below; breakfasts, 1 lunch and 4 dinners, with water, wine, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Flights (Euro Traveller) with Easyjet and British Airways (Airbus: 321); travel by private coach; hotel accommodation as described below; breakfasts, 1 lunch and 4 dinners, with water, wine, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

 NH Cartagena: a central 4-star hotel, part of a reliable Spanish chain.
 Hotel SH Boutique Inglés, Valencia: 3-star hotel installed in an 18th-century palace in a very central location.
 Rooms for single occupancy have queen-size beds.
 Hotel Astari, Tarragona: a well-run, functional 3-star hotel.